spiral/docs/console/configuration.md

 ```

 ## Connection with RoadRunner
-Please note, console commands are invoked outside of RoadRunner server.
+Please note, console commands invoked outside of the RoadRunner server.
 Make sure to run an instance of application server
 if any of your commands must communicate with it.